Man Arrested After Road Rage Shooting Outside Allentown Day Care, Police Say

 Employees with the Leaders of Our Future Learning Center declined to comment but people nearby call the proximity alarming.

-“Innocent kids, of course, it concerns me that we don’t know how to take care of our neighborhood and stop the craziness,” one resident said.
+“Innocent kids, of course, it concerns me,” one man said.

 Police say their investigation discovered it was a road rage incident, leading to Williams’ arrest.

-Eyewitness News was told no one inside the day care was injured.MORE NEWS: Pennsylvania First Responders Sounding The Alarm Ahead Of National Move Over Day
+Eyewitness News was told no one inside the day care was injured.MORE NEWS: Fourth Stimulus Check: Is Another Relief Payment Coming Soon?

 CBS3’s Jasmine Payoute contributed to this report.